msjonker/dox-blog/README.md

 1. Fork the `dox-blog` repository.
 2. In the `dox-blog` project tab, click on `Members`.
 Under `Project members`, click on the `Add member` tab.
 Under `Select members to invite`, please type in `doximity-review` and choose the `Reporter` role permission.
 When done, click `Add to project`.
 This will enable us to review your challenge submission (turned in as a `Merge Request`) when complete.
 3. In the forked `dox-blog` project, create a new branch `lastname-firstname`.
 Work on the assignment and commit your changes to the `lastname-firstname` branch.
 4. After completing the assignment and having committed all your changes, create a new `Merge Request`.
-Add `doximi

 ## Please Read the Following Carefully